There are three well-established risk factors for prostate cancer:

 Benign Prostatic Hyperplasia (BPH) is a non-cancerous enlargement of the prostate.
 Because the urethra (the tube that carries urine from the bladder out of the body) runs directly through the prostate, enlargement of the prostate in BPH squeezes the urethra, making it difficult and often painful for men to urinate.
 Learn more about BPH.

 Prostatitis, an infection in the prostate, is the most common cause of urinary tract infections in men.
 Most treatment strategies are designed to relieve the symptoms of prostatitis, which include fever, chills, burning during urination, or difficulty urinating.
-There have been links between inflammation of the prostate cancer and prostate cancer in several studies.
+There have been links between inflammation of the prostate and prostate cancer in several studies.
 This may be a result of being screened for cancer just by having prostate-related symptoms, and currently, this is an area of controversy.
 Learn more about prostatitis.

 More Myths and Non-Risks

 Sexual Activity: High levels of sexual activity or frequent ejaculation have been rumored to increase prostate cancer risk.
 This is untrue.
-In fact, studies show that men who report more frequent ejaculations may have a lower risk of developing prostate cancer.
+In fact, studies have shown that men who report more frequent ejaculations may have a lower risk of developing prostate cancer.

 Vasectomy: Having a vasectomy was originally thought to increase a man’s risk, but this has since been disproven.

 Medications (aspirin, statins): Several recent studies have shown a link between aspirin intake and a reduced risk of prostate cancer by 10-15%.
 This may result from different screening practices, through a reduction of inflammation, or other unknown factors.
 The class of drugs called statins – used to lower cholesterol – has also recently been linked to a reduced risk of aggressive prostate cancer in some studies.
 However, neither aspirin nor statins are recommended solely to prevent or treat prostate cancer.

 Alcohol: There is no known direct link between alcohol and prostate cancer risk.

 (Some of the information on this page is adapted from Dr. Patrick Walsh’s Guide to Surviving Prostate Cancer.)